MicrosoftDocs/power-pages-docs/power-pages-docs/configure/basic-forms.md

 ## Basic form metadata configuration

-A data-driven configuration to allow end users to add a form to collect data in the website without the need for a developer to surface the form on the site, Dataverse forms are created in [Data workspace](data-workspace-forms.md) and then used to create basic form components that can be placed into webpages on the website or used in conjunction with subgrids and lists to build out complete web applications.
+A data-driven configuration to allow end users to add a form to collect data in the website without the need for a developer to surface the form on the site, Dataverse forms are created in [Data workspace](data-workspace-forms.md) and then used to create basic form components that can be placed into webpages on the website or used with subgrids and lists to build out complete web applications.
 More information: [About lists](lists.md).

 :::image type="content" source="media/forms/contact-us-form.png" alt-text="Contact us form.":::

 ## Add a form to your website

-The basic form contains relationships to webpages and additional properties to control the initialization of the form within the portal.
+The basic form contains relationships to webpages and other properties to control the initialization of the form within the portal.
 The relationship to webpages allows dynamic retrieval of the form definition for a given page node within the website.

 To view existing basic forms or to create new basic forms, open the [Portal Management app](./portal-management-app.md) and go to **Content** &gt; **Basic Forms**.

-When creating a new basic form, the first step is to decide the **Table** and Dataverse **Form Name** that you will be rendering, in addition to the **mode: Insert, Edit, or Read Only**.
-The mode selected will determine if you are creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.
+When creating a new basic form, the first step is to decide the **Table** and Dataverse **Form Name** that you are rendering, in addition to the **mode: Insert, Edit, or Read Only**.
+The mode selected will determine if you're creating a new record from the portal, editing an existing record, or just displaying information about a record on the portal.

 > [!NOTE]
 > Before you continue, ensure you review [considerations](#considerations) for basic forms.